OmarAI2003/Ersilia-utilities/Testing.md

 └───────┴────────────┴─────────────────────────────────────┘
 ```

-There wasn't enough of information about models, so I added `--more` flag to fetch additional columns like input/output shape and task type.
+There wasn't enough information about models, so I added `--more` flag to fetch additional columns like input/output shape and task type.
 I also used the `--as-json` like this `ersilia catalog --hub --more --as-json > models_catalog.json`
-to save the metadata in a `models_catalog.json` file for later exploration.
+to save the metadata in a [`models_catalog.json` file](https://github.com/OmarAI2003/Ersilia-utilities/blob/main/models_catalog.json) for later exploration.

-Unfortunately, The catalog command doesn't show model sizes.
-I could't find a command or a way to check hub model sizes.To get around this I used the `ersilia test <model>`, which requires installing `ersilia[test]` and the model has to be installed locally.
+Unfortunately, the catalog command doesn't show model sizes.
+I couldn't find a command or a way to check hub model sizes.
+To get around this, I used the `ersilia test <model>`, which requires installing `ersilia[test]`, and the model has to be installed locally.

-So running `ersilia test eos4wt0` will start eos4wt0 testing and at the end we can spot this `Model Size` table:
+So running `ersilia test eos4wt0` will start `eos4wt0` testing, and at the end, we can spot this `Model Size` table:

 ```bash
              Model Directory Sizes